 The project terms of reference required the identification of 10 to 20 clinical domains for potential national development.
-An initial analysis using data from the National Hospital Cost Data Collection (NHCDC) was conducted to identify a manageable list of diseases, conditions and interventions for further analysis.
+An initial analysis using data from the National Hospital Cost Data Collection was conducted to identify a manageable list of diseases, conditions and interventions for further analysis.
 The NHCDC includes mainly hospital-based cost data.
-Because of concerns about its adequacy for the purpose of short-listing, the approach was supplemented with an analysis of Australian Institute of Health and Welfare (AlHW) burden of disease data2, and a survey of clinical, consumer and jurisdictional stakeholders.
-The objective was to identify diseases, conditions and interventions that are high cost, create a high burden of disease and/or are considered a priority for quality improvement by stakeholders.
+Because of concerns about its adequacy for the purpose of short-listing, the approach was supplemented with an analysis of Australian Institute of Health and Welfare Burden of Disease data, and a survey of clinical, consumer and jurisdictional stakeholders.
+The objective was to identify diseases, conditions and interventions that are high cost for health service provision, represent a high BOD in the general population and/or are considered a priority for system improvement by Governments and all stakeholders.